mitch344/OpenSync/README.md

-# OpenSync

-Welcome to OpenSync, your all-in-one solution for PC game save backups.
-This robust desktop application empowers gamers with complete control over their valuable game progress.
-Unlike managing saves across multiple platforms like Steam, Origin, and Epic Games, OpenSync consolidates all your game saves under one roof.
-This means you can have them securely stored and easily accessible whenever you need to safeguard your progress, all while keeping the convenience of your favorite gaming platforms.
-Notably, OpenSync is designed with NAS systems in mind, providing seamless integration and secure storage options for your game saves.

 ## Features

 - **Process Attachment:** With the "Process Selection UI," you can easily attach a process to a source (file or folder containing the save) and specify a destination for backup storage.
 You have the option to select a process from a list or manually type in the process name.
 This flexibility allows you to choose and attach processes as needed for backup.